inductiontrace/eidos/README.md

 # Eidos

-*Eidos is a vision-awareness service for Lyra, packaged as an MCP tool.
+*Eidos is a vision-awareness service for an agentic LLM, packaged as an MCP tool.
 It ingests camera streams, normalizes appearances and geometry, runs multi-model inference to propose signs (labels), curates durable entities and events, and offers a coherent, queryable picture of the scene.*

 <img width="50%" alt="94a7fb97-28e8-46e7-a306-5dd636842d26" src="https://github.com/user-attachments/assets/5b5f1b23-1a1f-4e36-ae34-47c8cf41e65c" />

 ## Overview

-**Eidos** turns raw video into structured, durable understanding while staying **DECS-agnostic** and reusable by any MCP-capable agent.
+**Eidos** turns raw video into structured, durable understanding while staying **Agent-agnostic** and reusable by any MCP-capable agent.
 It is organized around a strict interpretation of Plato’s cave to keep responsibilities clean and composable.

 ### Philosophy → Architecture